lukerohde/join-form/www/SCOPE.md

 The form designer can customize the form with additional questions.
 These questions can be placed at the start of the form or before payment.

 TEST PLAN
--- Subscription step skipped without custom questions
+-- Subscription step skipped without custom questions DONE
----- unit test step method
+---- unit test step method DONE
----- controller test, address to paymethod
+---- controller test, address to paymethod DONE
--- Subscription step not skipped with custom questions
+-- Subscription step not skipped with custom questions DONE
----- unit test step method
+---- unit test step method DONE
----- controller test, address to custom questions
--- When address is not required then subscription must be validated -- Payment method validation fails without frequency -- Payment method validation fails without deduction date -- Payment method validation fails with invalid deduction date for weekly frequency -- Payment method validation fails with invalid deduction date for fortnightly frequency
+---- controller test, address to custom questions DONE -- When address is not required then it skips appropriately (to miscellaneous or pay method) -- Payment method validation fails without frequency TESTED -- Payment method validation fails without deduction date -- Payment method validation fails with invalid deduction date for weekly frequency -- Payment method validation fails with invalid deduction date for fortnightly frequency